Skip to main content

 Information Management

 Information must be classified, marked, handled, stored, transferred, and disposed of in accordance with its protective marking and sensitivity.
-This includes managing information throughout its lifecycle and and that classification decisions are documented and communicated.
+This includes managing information throughout its lifecycle and that classification decisions are documented and communicated.

 System Security and Hardening